John Wilbur (American football): The Hawaiians (WFL)

 In 1974, just before the NFLPA lockout concerning binding arbitration for salary disputes, Wilbur left the NFL to play for the Hawaiians of the World Football League.
 The next year, he was a player/coach on the offensive line.

 Philadelphia Eagles

 On May 17, 1976, he signed as a free agent with the Philadelphia Eagles.
 He retired before the start of the season on September 6.

 Personal life

 Wilbur earned a master's degree in business administration from the University of California, Los Angeles while playing for the Dallas Cowboys.

 Through his time at Stanford, Wilbur developed a keen appreciation for rugby football.
-As his years in the NFL wound down Wilbur became a ringleader of the Hawaii Harlequins Rugby Football Club, and continued to enjoy the social aspects of rugby long after hanging up his boots.
-Wilbur was a "regular" at the Aspen Ruggerfest until the end.
+As his years in the NFL wound down Wilbur played with the Hawaii Harlequins Rugby Football Club, and continued to enjoy the social aspects of the game long after hanging up his boots.
+Wilbur was a regular at the Aspen Ruggerfest.

-He died on December 9, 2013.
-He had three children Nathan Wilbur, Dione Wilbur, Lindsey Wilbur and four grandchildren.
+Wilbur died on December 9, 2013.
 Postmortem research showed Wilbur had chronic traumatic encephalopathy.
+He is one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.

+Wilbur had three children: Nathan, Dione, and Lindsey, and four grandchildren.